Summer Learning

 Breakfast and lunch are provided for all Title 1 campuses

-Elementary Visual Arts and Musical Theatre Camp
+Elementary Fine Arts Camp

-Students must be enrolled at a NISD Title 1 Elementary School Campus and have completed kindergarten.
+Eligibility for Summer Camp: Students must be enrolled at a NISD Title 1 Elementary School Campus and have completed kindergarten.
 Students/Parent request for registration; no -pre-curriculum required.

 Dates/Times: